raffaelespazzoli/backstage-demo/README.md

 oc apply -f ./argocd/argo-root-application.yaml
 ```

 You may need to resync a few times to get all the argocd apps going.
+Check the gitops status here: https://openshift-gitops-server-openshift-gitops.apps.${base_domain}
 Once soraqube is up and running connect to it `https://sonarqube-sonarqube.apps.${basedomain}` with admin/admin and create a new admin token (Administration->security->users->admin->tokens).
 Add it to your ./secrets.sh file with the env variable ${sonarqube_token}